 The City strongly supports recycling and encourages all citizens to take part in waste reduction.
-Citizens may take part by participating in the City's curbside recycling service or by bringing materials to the public drop-off site operated by the City of Champaign.
+Citizens may take part by participating in the City's single-family curbside recycling program or the City's multifamily recycling program, Feed the Thing.

 City ordinances provide for curbside recycling to all citizens who live in a single to four-plex residence.
-This service is provided by the waste hauler who is required to provide recycling as part of basic service and must accept the following materials: newspaper, glass jars or bottles, tin cans, aluminum cans and HDPE plastic containers.
+This service is provided by the waste hauler who is required to provide recycling as part of basic service and must accept a long list of recyclable materials, which was increased on January 1, 2017.
 Haulers must provide curbside collection of recyclables at least once a week and can not count materials toward the "per container cost" of service.

-On December 1, 2010, the City of Champaign began a recycling program for multifamily properties.
+On December 1, 2010, the City of Champaign began a recycling program, Feed the Thing, for multifamily properties.
 This program includes buildings with five or more units (apartments, condos, co-ops) and all shared housing, which includes fraternities, sororities, and other shared living arrangements.
+The City provides the blue 95-gallon containers for the properties.